-1. Disclosure requirements:
+Disclosure requirements:

-- a.
-Any person or organization that conducts any business in this state which consists of making paid telephone calls supporting opposing any candidate or elected public official must, prior to conducting such business, have and continuously maintain, for at least 180 days following the cessation of such business activities in the state, a registered agent for the purpose of any service of process, notice, or demand required or authorized by law and must file with the Division of Elections a notice of such registered agent.
+- Any person or organization that conducts any business in this state which consists of making paid telephone calls supporting or opposing any candidate or elected public official must, prior to conducting such business, have and continuously maintain, for at least 180 days following the cessation of such business activities in the state, a registered agent for the purpose of any service of process, notice, or demand required or authorized by law and must file with the Division a notice of such registered agent.
 Such registered agent must be an individual who is a resident of this state, a domestic corporation, or a foreign corporation authorized to do business in this state.
-However, this section does not apply to any person or organization already lawfully registered to conduct business in this state. - b.
-Conducting business in this state as specified in the preceding paragraph includes both placing telephone calls from a location in this state and placing telephone calls from a location outside this state to individuals located in this state.
+However, this section does not apply to any person or organization already lawfully registered to conduct business in this state. - Conducting business in this state as specified in the preceding paragraph includes both placing telephone calls from a location in this state and placing telephone calls from a location outside this state to individuals located in this state. - Form DS-DE 100, Telephone Solicitation, Registered Agent Notice, shall be filed with the Division and, at a minimum, must elicit all of the following information: - 1.
+The name, address, and telephone number of the registered agent. - 2.
+The name, address, and telephone number of the person or organization conducting business in this state as specified.

-- c.
-Form DS-DE 100, Telephone Solicitation, Registered Agent Notice, shall be filed with the Division of Elections and, at a minimum, must elicit all of the following information: - The name, address, and telephone number of the registered agent. - ii.
-The name, address, and telephone number of the person or organization conducting business in this state as specified. - iii.
-The Division of Elections must be notified immediately of any changes in the information required in a. above. - 2.
-Violations: Any person or organization that violates this section commits a misdemeanor of the first degree, punishable as provided in Section 775.082 or Section 775.083, F.S.
+The Division must be notified immediately of any changes in the information required in item 1 above.

+Violations: Any person or organization that violates this section commits a misdemeanor of the first degree, punishable as provided in Section 775.082 or 775.083, Florida Statutes.